code-geass69/Student-Admin-Dashboard/README.md

 🛠️ How to Run:

-Download the zip file and open it in your command prompt or VS terminal.

-Ensure Node.js is installed on your desktop.
+1. **Unzip the file** Command: unzip <filename>.zip 1Check Node.js version:
+Command: node -v
+Install dependencies:
+Command: npm install

-Run the command npm install to download required dependencies.
+Run the server:

-Then run the command nodemon index.js to execute the code.
+Command: nodemon index.js
+Access localhost:3000:

-Open any local browser and navigate to localhost:3000.
+Open a web browser and type localhost:3000 in the address bar.

-To connect to the backend, install MongoDB on your desktop.
+Install MongoDB:
+Follow MongoDB's installation instructions for your operating system.

 🛠️ Tools Used: